Here's a customized spelling training to improve your spelling skills. You're in the right place to become a better speller!

 Training: This website has a terrific list of 50 common prefixes in English, along with meanings and examples.
 Head on over to start learning the ones you don’t already know.

-Here’s my own page that has printable lists of 24 suffixes with examples, like this one:
+Here’s my own page that has free printable lists of 24 suffixes with examples, like this one:

 Doubling and not doubling final consonants when adding suffixes